surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Skip the VST3 menu extensions in Reason, where they seem a bit dicey still.
   * Invalidate parameter names on patch change to refresh automation displays.
   * Correct a problem with the virtual keyboard in the CLAP version fo the plugin.
+  * Add appropriate input buffering for audio input on hosts where block size is not a multiple of surge block size.
+This stops input buffer corruption with uneven blocks in FL Studio at the cost of input buffer latency of 32 samples.

+* Other Notable New Features
+  * The filter analyzer lets you drag the resonance and cutoff in the plot
+  * The VU Meter shows CPU usage optionally (right click on the VU to show or hide this feature)

+* DSP Changes
+  * Noise can be stereo or mono in wide mode, per patch.
+  * More work on non-32 block sizes, especially fixing a zippering inssue in block-wise interpolators used in the mixer
+  * Nimbus re-sampler works at very high sample rates or low block sizes

+* FX Unit
+  * FX Unit handles non-multiple-of-32 block sizes more elegantly
+  * Default FX for reverb and delay in FX unit are more usable.
+  * The FX Unit will display Airwindows parameters even if no audio engine is running

 * Minor Changes and Bug Fixes
   * Clean up some lua syntax in formula tutorials